Ann-Marie Ivars

-Ann-Marie Ivars is a Swedish-speaking Finnish writer, who focuses on studies of the Swedish dialects in Finland.
+Ann-Marie Ivars was a Swedish-speaking Finnish writer, with focus on studies of the Swedish dialects in Finland.

 Urban Colloquial Swedish in Finland

 Urban Colloquial Swedish in Finland is a sociolinguistically oriented project, financed by the Academy of Finland from 1990 to 1995.
 The aim of the project has been to "describe the local language of a number of towns with a Swedish-speaking population, and to analyze the forces behind the rise and the preservation of local urban varieties".
 The main results of the project are a dissertation (unpublished), "Morfologisk variation i finlandssvenska stadsmål" ("Morphological variation in Finland Swedish urban colloquial language") by Marie-Charlotte Gullmets (1994), and a monograph, "Stad och bygd" ("Town and rural surroundings") by Ann-Marie Ivars (1996).
 In 1994–1995 the funding was Mk320,000.
 The leader of the project was Professor Ann-Marie Ivars.

 Uppslagsverket Finland

 Ivars has also been a member of the editorial board of Uppslagsverket Finland, a Swedish-language encyclopedia covering Finnish, and particularly Finland-Swedish subjects.